August 18, 2016 at 6:42 pm #3270

 Hi, I’m Pia and I live in NW Uruguay.
 There are no nuclear facilities here, but Argentina has a couple of plants.
 You can see the map and information on wind related to my location here: http://caferadlab.com/thread-1859.html and information about other radiation monitors here: http://caferadlab.com/forum-49.html – Am super glad to be able to send data for Uruguay to uradmonitor and I Love how easy it to set up the uradmonitor system!

 I began following the Fukushima situation in March 2011 and I was involved with SoNoMoreAtomics in the early 80’s (before Chernobyl blew up) so I was aware that Fukushima was going to be a true horror.
 I have been looking for and sharing nuclear news since then in twitter https://twitter.com/Cecalli_Helper and at CafeRadLab.com – I had an SEI rad detector but wasn’t thrilled about it not being hooked up to data site like uradmonitor and I didn’t feel technically competent in setting it up as a station to send data to others like netc.com.

 I learned about Radu through a friend at CafeRadLab and I helped support him in the Chivas Venture.
 Radu is why I am here.March 22, 2017 at 3:33 pm #4137

-Forgot to note that I have the monitor outside, three feet above the ground and attached to a corner post of the house under a balcony – it’s a breezy space protected from the rain.
+Forgot to note that I have the monitor outside, three feet above the ground and attached to a corner post of the house under a balcony – it’s a breezy space protected from the rain and is on the SW corner of the house.
 Unit number is: 110000F7 (currently showing up in China, soon to be in Uruguay) < ( __ ) >

 You must be logged in to reply to this topic.